v4aibhav-varshney/Network-Programming/README.md

 # Network-Programming

-This repository contains programs which illustrate the concept of network programming via sockets and system calls .
+This repository contains programs which illustrate the concept of network programming via sockets and system calls in linux.

 1.)
 Simple TCP server : Localhost web server to display message in the browser .